Major and year: Agricultural Education, Junior

 What has been your favorite part of your degree program so far?
-My favorite part of Agricultural Education, Communications and Leadership has been the opportunity to exert my passion for agricultural communications through my Foundations of Agricultural Communications.
+My favorite part of the Agricultural Education degree program has been the opportunity to exert my passion for agriculture through my course work and beyond.
 I also love the sense of belonging within the department.

 Best study spot?
 Christian Campus House

 Best place for a snack or coffee?
 Wheatstone Bistro